wt08/charleston_roots/planning/wksht.md

 RECIPE GENERATOR RESULTS
 use produce stored in usestate to call Edamam recipe API using produce as queries x
 display recipe API results on page x
-create favorite model
+create favorite model x
-add favorite star to recipe div
+add favorite star to recipe div x
-add handeonlclick to star so that recipe is added to faves model
+add handeonlclick to star so that recipe is added to faves model x
 add back button that takes you back to recipe generator w/ previously selected items
 style